kvakvs/beam-wisdoms/docs/source/beam-file.rst

 Now how to parse an encoded term:

-*   Read a SmallInt
+*   Read a SmallInt, case ``tag`` of:

     *   Tag=Integer or Literal: use smallint value.
     *   Tag=Atom: use smallint value MINUS 1 as index in the atom table.
         0 smallint means NIL (empty list).
     *   Tag=Label: use as label index, or 0 means invalid value.
     *   Tag=XRegister, Tag=YRegister: use as register index.
     *   Tag=Character (an Unicode symbol): use val as unsigned.
     *   Tag=Extended List: create tuple of size smallint.
 For smallint/2 do: parse a term (``case of`` value), parse a small int (label index), place them into the tuple.

 .. _beam-code-format: